Understanding metric-related pitfalls in image analysis validation: Main

 As a result, numerous flaws and pitfalls are prevalent in image analysis validation, with researchers often being unaware of them due to a lack of knowledge of intricate metric properties and limitations.
 Accordingly, increasing evidence shows that metrics are often selected inadequately in image analysis (e.g., \citep{kofler2021DICE, gooding2018comparative, vaassen2020evaluation}).
 In the absence of a central information resource, it is common for researchers to resort to popular validation metrics, which, however, can be entirely unsuitable, for instance due to a mismatch of the metric's inherent mathematical properties with the underlying research question and specifications of the data set at hand (see Fig.~\ref{fig:figure1}).

 The present work addresses this important roadblock in image analysis research with a crowd\-sourcing-based approach that involved both a Delphi process undergone by a multidisciplinary expert consortium as well as a social media campaign.
 It represents the \textit{first comprehensive collection, visualization, and detailed discussion of pitfalls, drawbacks, and limitations regarding validation metrics commonly used in image analysis}.
-Our work provides researchers with a \textit{reliable, single point of access} to this critical and yet, until now, poorly retrievable or outright unavailable information.
+Our work provides researchers with a \textit{reliable, single point of access} to this critical information.
 Owing to the enormous complexity of the matter, the metric properties and pitfalls are discussed in the specific context of classification problems, i.e., image analysis problems that can be considered classification tasks at either the image, object, or pixel level.
 Specifically, these encompass the four problem categories of image-level classification, semantic segmentation, object detection, and instance segmentation.
-Our contribution includes a dedicated profile for each metric (Suppl.
-Note~\ref{app:steckbriefe}) as well as the creation of a new common taxonomy that categorizes pitfalls in a domain-agnostic manner (Fig.~\ref{fig:overview-taxonomy}).
-Depicted for individual metrics in tables provided in this paper (see Extended Data Tabs.~\ref{tab:pitfalls-overview-ilc}-\ref{tab:pitfalls-overview-is-2}), the taxonomy enables researchers to quickly grasp whether using a certain metric comes with pitfalls in a given use case.
+Our contribution includes a dedicated profile for each metric (\ref{app:steckbriefe}) as well as the creation of a new common taxonomy that categorizes pitfalls in a domain-agnostic manner (Fig.~\ref{fig:overview-taxonomy}).
+The taxonomy is depicted for individual metrics in provided tables (see Extended Data Tabs.~\ref{tab:pitfalls-overview-ilc}-\ref{tab:pitfalls-overview-is-2}) and enables researchers to quickly grasp whether using a certain metric comes with pitfalls in a given use case.
 While our work grew out of image analysis research and practice in the field of biomedicine, a field of high complexity and particularly high stakes due to its direct impact on human health, we believe the identified pitfalls to be transferable to other application areas of imaging research.
 It should be noted that this work focuses on identifying, categorizing, and illustrating metric pitfalls, while the sister publication of this work gives specific recommendations on which metrics to apply under which circumstances \cite{maier2022metrics}.